Bio

 In 2008, Josh successfully completed his PhD thesis entitled, ‘Ruptures & Regenerations: Violence, Trauma, and Male Subjectivity in American Cinema (1976-2004)’ which was nominated for a Chancellor’s Prize at The University of Melbourne by examiners Susan Jeffords and Yvonne Tasker, two prominent academics in his field.

-Josh has written and directed a number of short films, including ‘Libido Ex Machina’ (Desire in the Machine) which he co-wrote and directed with Rohan Spong, and which premiered at the 2009 Melbourne Underground Film Festival.
+Josh has also written and directed a number of short films, including ‘Libido Ex Machina’ (Desire in the Machine) which he co-wrote and directed with Rohan Spong, and which premiered at the 2009 Melbourne Underground Film Festival.

 In 2013, Josh was awarded the Ivan Hutchinson Award for Writing on Australian Film for his piece, ‘God in all things’: Amiel Courtin-Wilson’s Hail, which follows his AFCA Writing Award for ‘Best Review of a Non-Australian Film’ for his work on Uncle Boonme Who Can Recall His Past Lives the previous year.